HelloWorld-n/tick_test/README.md

 Hosted at 127.0.0.1:4041 .

+Account and Book endpoints require postgres installed and running.
+Put path to postgres at `./.config/dbPath.txt`.

 This document provides examples of requests and responses for the available API endpoints.

 ---